blacklightpy/vaultofknowledge/Torah Study - Temp.md

 	- Other stuff like idols are useless

 - Classes
-	- Commandments
+	1. **Commandments to not follow idolatry**
-		- Exodus 20, Verses 3, 4, 5 (Don't make figures, don't worship them)
+		1. Exodus 20, Verses 3, 4, 5 (Don't make figures, don't worship them)
-		- Exodus 20, Verse 23 (Don't make gods out of gold or silver)
+		2. Exodus 20, Verse 23 (Don't make gods out of gold or silver)
-		-
-	- Warnings
-	- Kill Israelis
+		3. Exodus 23, Verse 24 (Don't bow down to the gods, but attack them and their idols)
+		4.
+	2. **Warnings about what will happen if they turn to idolatry**
+	3. **Kill Israelites who turn to idolatry**
-		- Exodus 22, Verse 20 (Kill Israelites who sacrifice to other gods)
+		1. Exodus 22, Verse 20 (Kill Israelites who sacrifice to other gods)
-			- [Context: Exodus 20, Verse 22 (say to the children of Israel)]
+			- [Context: Exodus 20, Verse 22 (say these to the children of Israel)]
-	- Kill foreigners
+		2. Exodus 32, Verses 27, 28 (Kill Israelites who worshiped the golden calf)
+	4. **Commandments to fight foreigners**
+		1. Exodus 23, Verse 24 (Don't bow down to the gods, but attack them and their idols) [Repeated above, in 1.3.]
-	- Other stuff like idols are useless
+	5. **Other stuff (e.g. idols are useless)**
+		1. Exodus 34, Verse 14 (Your God is a Jealous God)

+Exodus 34, Verse 12 (Do not make a treaty with Canaanites) Exodus 34, Verse 13 (Break down the altars of the Canaanites) Exodus 34, Verse 14 (Do not worship other gods, for your God is a Jealous God) Exodus 34, Verse 17 (Do not make a treaty with the Canaanites, as they may mislead you) Exodus 34, Verse 17 (Do not make molten gods)

 - Exodus
 	- 20:3-5 (commandment)